junowoz/junowoz/README.md

 # Welcome! 🌐

 Computer Engineering and Economics student deeply interested in Web3 Engineering and cryptoeconomics.
-Strong sense of leadership and entrepreneurial spirit.
-I aim to do useful things, share knowledge, spread positivity and inspire people.

 ⚙️ Working as an Innovation Intern @ECOA-PUCRIO